jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### 🔧 Examples:
     > changeunitownership 1
-    	(Change all selected units's ownership to Player 1)
+    	(Change ownership of all selected units to Player 1)
     > cuo
     	(Change all selected units's ownership to Player 6)